CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/README.md

 - The developers are split into groups of at least 2 where each developer works individually
 - Each developer have to implement the same frontend application with the traditional approach and with the evolvable-by-design approach.
 Within a group, half of the developers start with the traditional approach and the other half with the evolvable-by-design approach.
 The developer is assigned 2 hours for each approach.
 - The frontend application to build consumes an evolving API.
-Each group is given the same API that has five versions: an initial one and four others introducing four types of REST API evolution.
+Each group is given the same API that has five versions: an initial one and four others introducing 10 types of REST API evolution that we found to be the most common in open source projects.
 The developer will then have to implement a working version of the frontend for each version of the API, with the two aforementioned approaches.
-- Each group will have to handle at least one evolution that is common with another group.
-- The end goal is to test all types of evolutions.
+- Both group will then have to migrate another part of the application written in the traditional approach to the Pivo approach.
+They will be assigned 1 hour on this task.

 ### first draft protocol
 ![](protocol_experiment.drawio.png)